A Fazenda 6

-A Fazenda 6 was the sixth season of the Brazilian reality television series A Fazenda which premiered on Sunday, June 23, 2013, at 10:30 p.m. on RecordTV.
+A Fazenda 6 was the sixth season of the Brazilian reality television series A Fazenda, which premiered on Sunday, June 23, 2013, on RecordTV.
+It was hosted by Britto Júnior and reports by Juliana Camargo.

 The season was officially confirmed since 2011 as part of a millionaire contract between Strix Television and RecordTV, which guaranteed seasons until 2019.
 A Fazenda 6 was officially confirmed on August 29, 2012, during the season finale of A Fazenda 5.

 Britto Junior reprised his hosting stints for the show.
 Cris Couto was replaced by journalist Juliana Camargo as the sponsored competitions host.
-Gianne Albertoni made her debut as the show's new special correspondent, replacing Celso Cavallini.
+Gianne Albertoni made her debut as the show's new commander on A Fazenda Online.

-The grand prize was of R$2 million without tax allowances, with a brand new car offered to the runner-up.
+The grand prize was of R$ 2 million without tax allowances, with a brand new car offered to the runner-up.

-On September 29, 2013, model Bárbara Evans won the competition with 54.87% of the public vote over parliamentary adviser & lawyer Denise Rocha (41.28%) and actor Marcos Oliver (3.85%).
+On September 29, 2013, 22-year-old model Bárbara Evans won the competition with 54.87% of the public vote over lawyer Denise Rocha (41.28%) and actor Marcos Oliver (3.85%).